Sung-Huan/ANNOgesic/docs/source/test_case.rst

 (database of protein-protein interaction) and `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ (text-mining for protein-protein interaction).
-It can generate the protein-protein interaction networks with supported literatures.
-You can refer to relevance of literatures and networks to find your interesting candidates.
+It can generate the protein-protein interaction networks with literatures support.
+You can refer to relevance of literatures and networks to seach your interesting candidates.

 Before running the subcommand, you need to download the `species.vXXXX.txt from STRING <http://string-db.org/cgi/download.pl>`_